 Recent Meta Shifts in WoW PvP

 For weeks, red paladins completely dominated the solo shuffle meta, akin to the memorable GameStop stock surge memes from 2021.
 Blizzard finally intervened with nerfs targeting rat paladins, marksmanship hunters, and enhancement shamans, while astonishingly buffing void weaver disc priests, who perform as effectively as DPS in tournaments.
-As WoW PvP continues at a rapid pace, players must remain attuned to the latest game strategies to stay competitive, given the widening skill gap each season.
-Falling behind is inevitable for those who are not up to date with the latest techniques.
+These changes marked a turning point in Season 3.
+Understanding Blizzard's 11.2.5 balance pass explains the strategies that defined the closing weeks of TWW Season 3 PvP.

 Key Changes to Melee DPS

-1. Red Paladins saw bug fixes and damage nerfs, mainly affecting Herald of the Sun set bonuses and healing capabilities.
-Despite these adjustments, reds may continue as a top-tier spec with strategic respec adjustments.
+- Red Paladins saw bug fixes and damage nerfs, mainly affecting Herald of the Sun set bonuses and healing capabilities.
+Despite these adjustments, reds may continue as one of the strongest melee specs with strategic respec adjustments.

-3. Enhancement Shaman experienced a rebalancing, with bursts moderated and sustained damage enhanced.
-Although typically beginning low-tier, shamans often rise in viability mid-expansion following damage adjustments.
+- Enhancement Shaman experienced a rebalancing, with bursts moderated and sustained damage enhanced.
+Although typically beginning at the lower end, shamans often rise in viability mid-expansion following damage adjustments.

 Changes to Ranged DPS

-1. Beast Mastery Hunters faced a 30% nerf to the Fenrier one-shot, yet remain in the S-tier due to their substantial inherent damage potential.
+- Beast Mastery Hunters faced a 30% nerf to the Fenrier one-shot, yet remained in the S-tier due to their substantial inherent damage potential.

-2. Marksmanship Hunters saw reductions in their Rapid Fire, Aim Shot, and Black Arrow capabilities.
-While they feel slightly weaker, they continue to perform competitively, especially with Sentinel pairing.
+- Marksmanship Hunters saw reductions in their Rapid Fire, Aim Shot, and Black Arrow capabilities.
+While they felt slightly weaker, they continued to perform competitively, especially with Sentinel pairing.

-3. Arcane Mages had their burst capabilities dulled with Lelayrinker nerfs, affecting their cleaving potential.
-However, frost mages still trail as the less favored spec.
+- Arcane Mages had their burst capabilities dulled with recent item nerfs, affecting their cleaving potential.
+However, frost mages still trailed as the less favoured spec.

 Healer Adjustments

-1. Resto Druids benefited from buffs to reactive resin and various bug fixes.
-Despite these updates, they are not positioned as top-tier in the current meta.
+- Resto Druids benefited from buffs to reactive resin and various bug fixes.
+Despite these updates, they were not positioned among the front-rank healers in the Patch 11.2.5 meta.

-2. Mistweaver Monks received a 15% healing boost to soothing and enveloping mist, yet their identity as both a ramp and damage-based healer remains problematic, posing questions about their overall effectiveness.
+- Mistweaver Monks received a 15% healing boost to soothing and enveloping mist, yet their identity as both a ramp and damage-based healer remained problematic, posing questions about their overall effectiveness.

-3. Disc Priests saw minor buffing to atonement, barely altering their status but ensuring their continued presence in competitive play due to their unique healing mechanics.
+- Disc Priests saw minor buffing to atonement, barely altering their status but keeping their continued presence in competitive play due to their unique healing mechanics.